Beltrán Alfonso Osorio, 18th Duke of Alburquerque: Legacy

 Alburquerque died in February 1994.
 His eldest son and heir, Juan Miguel Osorio y Bertrán de Lis (b.
 1958), succeeded him as Duke of Alburquerque and most of his other titles in November of that year.

 Jaime Peñafiel, a prominent journalist and lawyer in Spain, wrote of him at his death:

 Although generalising always runs the risk of being unfair and even offending by exclusion, I cannot resist the temptation to describe the death of the Duke of Alburquerque as that of the last Spanish gentleman.
 Understanding by such the preconceived image that one has of a gentleman.
 Whether born in Spain or the United Kingdom: tall, thin like an El Greco character, elegant like an English lord, polite, kind and loyal.
 In Britain, the Duke of Alburquerque was simply known as "The Gentleman."
 A gentleman of bow and heel-click.
 Don Beltrán (he could not be called otherwise) Osorio y Díez de Rivera also responded to the image that Montesquieu had of a great lord: «A man who sees the king, speaks with the ministers, has ancestors and properties.

 Marriage and issue

-He married firstly, in the Church of Saint Anthony of the Germans in Madrid on 2 October 1952, Teresa Bertrán de Lis y Pidal (1923-1969), daughter of Vicente Carlos Luis Bertrán de Lis y Gurowski, 2nd Marquess of Bondad Real (himself a grandchild of Infanta Isabel Fernanda of Spain), and his wife María de la Concepción Pidal y Chico de Guzmán, of the House of the Marquesses of Pidal.
-She died in a car accident when her vehicle collided with that of Rafael Leónidas Trujillo, son of Rafael Trujillo, who would die a few days later.
+He married firstly, in the Church of Saint Anthony of the Germans in Madrid on 2 October 1952, Teresa Bertrán de Lis y Pidal (1923–1969), daughter of Vicente Carlos Luis Bertrán de Lis y Gurowski, 2nd Marquess of Bondad Real (himself a grandchild of Infanta Isabel Fernanda of Spain), and his wife María de la Concepción Pidal y Chico de Guzmán, of the House of the Marquesses of Pidal.
+She died in a car crash when her vehicle collided with that of Ramfis Trujillo, playboy son of Dominican dictator Rafael Trujillo, who would die a few days later.
 There were three children by this first marriage: